DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Conclusion

 \section{Conclusion}

-This study has constructed a complete abstract reasoning solution through systematic innovations, with four core innovations forming a progressive technical system that achieves significant progress in both theoretical breakthroughs and empirical performance:
+This study has constructed a comprehensive abstract reasoning solution through systematic innovations, with four core innovations forming a progressive technical system that achieves significant advancements in both theoretical breakthroughs and empirical performance: